GauravKBaruah/ECO-EVO-EWS-DATA/Main text data and analysis/README.md

 Ñ these data sets contains false positive rates from for different levels of genetic variation, plasticity and R0, for constant timeseries of 30 time points.

 4.Also contains :
- ÔFalse.positives.variable_timeseries_genvar.RDataÕ
+ False.positives.variable_timeseries_genvar.RData
-ÔFalse.positives.variable_timeseries_R0.RDataÕ
+False.positives.variable_timeseries_R0.RData
-ÔFalse.positives.variable_timeseries_plasticity.RdataÕ
+False.positives.variable_timeseries_plasticity.Rdata
-Ñ these data sets are false positive rates for different levels of genetic variation, plasticity , R0 for variable timeseries length.
+ these data sets are false positive rates for different levels of genetic variation, plasticity , R0 for variable timeseries length.